 How much liquid you use depends on your meat.
-With your wings in a bowl, cover them with water and then increase the depth by three inches.
+With your wings in a large bowl, cover them with water and then increase the depth by three inches.
 At this point, you are simply taking measurements, so after you have properly filled your bowl, pour the water into measuring cups, record the amount, and then dispose of the water.

 Recipe: For 3 pounds of chicken wings, you need approximately 6 ¼ cups of liquid.

 Step 2: Compute the necessary quantity of salt.

 The basic ratio of salt to water is 1:16, but the kind of salt you choose will determine the exact amount.
 Table salt is of a different crystal size from kosher salt, so your calculations will be most accurate if they are based on weight rather than volume.

 1 cup of table salt, the standard quantity per gallon of liquid, contains approximately double the weight of 1 cup of kosher salt.
 To ensure you are not under- or over-salting your brine, you can use the weight of the cup of table salt, approximately 10 ounces, to measure the proper amount of kosher salt.
 If you use 10 ounces of kosher salt per gallon, you can be certain your level of saltiness is correct.

 Recipe: If your liquid measures 6 ¼ cups, you want ⅓ cup of table salt or ½ cup of kosher salt.

 Step 3: Dissolve the salt.